zfaustk/KHGraphDB/docs/tx.md

 # Transaction

 A transaction is a prefix.
-Clone was a prototype.
-It is not MVCC, not a copy-on-write page tree, not a lock table.

-Memory `Tx` keeps the inverse of each touch and puts the arena back that way.
+Memory `Tx` keeps the inverse of each touch.
 The store forgets a tail.
+One writer on the arena.
+Readers of the engine hold an Arc of the last commit.
+That is the picture we measured in 2022 and dropped for a notebook.
+It is back because ask now shares a process with the writer.

+Isolation for those readers is the snapshot.
+Dirty read is not on the Arc.
+A phantom arrives when apply publishes.
-One writer.
-Readers pin a
+A pin of a Graph does not move.
-`Pos`.
-Commit is advancing the prefix.
-Drop is discarding it.

-A notebook is a home.
-Permission, crash, and the body sit there.
-A second writer waits on the lease.
-It does not take a row lock.
-If a vector posting comes, it is another reader of the same prefix.
-Isolation is the pin, not a version chain.
+Locks are 2PL on KHID.
+Deadlock is a cycle.
+They do not replace the lease.
+The lease is still the fence between processes.

 ```
-let bm = store.commit()?;
+let e = Engine::open(dir, "notes", 1)?;
+e.apply(|s| { s.query("CREATE (a:Doc {name:'Ada'})"); Ok(()) })?;
-let old = store.read_at(bm)?;
+let r = e.ask("MATCH (a:Doc) RETURN a");
 ```

-`.use` is refused while a transaction is open.
+`.use` is refused while a store transaction is open.
+See `docs/lock.md`, `docs/six.md`, `docs/store.md`.
-See `docs/store.md`, `docs/six.md`, `docs/next.md`.